 Birrarung Marr is a great place to go if you need to take a break.
 This area alongside the Yarra River is a peaceful spot to sit and contemplate the river, let the kids expend some energy at the playground or attend one of the seasonal festivals that take place here.

-I highly recommend the Koorie Heritage Trust Birrarung Wilam Walk mentioned earlier so that you get explanations of the art in the area.
+I highly recommend the Koorie Heritage Trust Birrarung Wilam Walk I mentioned earlier.
+This will help with explanations of the art in the area.
 But if the tours don’t line up with your visit to Melbourne, then you can wander the area yourself.

 Important info about Birrarung Marr